cozyfex/cozyfex.github.io/laravel-dump-and-die/index.md

 ## Laravel Dump and Die

-The `dd` keyword is to show object's detail in Laravel.\
+The `dd` keyword is to show object's detail in Laravel.
-`dd` 키워드는 객체의 상세정보를 보기 위한 함수이다.

 ```php
 namespace App\Http\Contollers\Auth;